selvinortiz/craft.spamguard/readme.md

 - Screencast showing different use case implementations might be helpful
 - Sample workflows for contact form submissions

-*For now though, I would appriciate any feedback you may have so that **Spam Guard** can be production ready quicker.*
+*For now though, I would appriciate any feedback you may have so that __Spam Guard__ can be production ready quicker.*

 ### Feedback & Support
 If you have any feedback or questions please reach out to me on twitter [@selvinortiz](http://twitter.com/selvinortiz)

 ### MIT License
-This and all other of my plugins are and will be released under the [MIT license](http://opensource.org/licenses/MIT) so that you can use the code however you want without worrying about me screwing you over by trying to stop you from using it or attempting to charge you without specifying that a plugin is not open source.
+*Spam Guard for Craft* is released under the [MIT license](http://opensource.org/licenses/MIT) which pretty much means you can do with it as you please and I won't get mad because I'm that nice; )